Posted on 9/19/2018 in Business and Strategy

 - Marketing and personalization to existing customers

 Rather than waiting a year or more to develop a comprehensive stack that accomplishes all of these goals, take an iterative approach.
 Start from the top of the list above and work down, or reorder to match your circumstances.
-Your company will benefit from each in turn while the next step is in planning and development.
+Your company will benefit from each in turn while the next step is planning and development.

 Still feeling overwhelmed?